 MS MR, the undeniably infectious duo consisting of Lizzy Plapinger and Max Hersehenow, have spent the last year honing their new album, set for release this coming July via Columbia Records.
-Their 2013 debut album, Secondhand Rapture, peaked at the number two spot on Billboard's Heatseekers Album chart, with their standout single "Hurricane" remaining on the US chart for nearly 30 weeks, also dipping into the tenth spot.
+Their 2013 debut, Secondhand Rapture, peaked at No. 2 on Billboard's Heatseekers Album chart, with standout single "Hurricane" remaining on the US chart for nearly 30 weeks.
 Their follow-up album brings along the sonic-stretching electronic pop they've previously mapped out, but their darker musings have been transformed into a more hopeful sound.

 "When we came into the studio this time around we were talking a lot about intentionality.
 It was less about dabbling here and there and more about how we see ourselves on stage and in our videos," explains Hersehenow.

-The duo met on a whim.
-At the time, Max was studying dance and Plapinger was working at Neon Gold Records, the New York label she co-founded.
+The duo met almost by mistake.
+At the time, Hersehenow was studying dance and Plapinger was working at Neon Gold Records, the New York label she co-founded with Derek Davies, originally as a singles-only label.
 After a brief email exchange, they formed an alliance based on their similar ambitions.
-Both didn't really know how to write songs or what exactly they wanted to distribute, but their articulate and driven selves began building the bones of MS MR. "We were pretty naïve about the process and because we didn't know each other, we didn't have to talk about our point of inspiration or what the songs were about," Plapinger furthers.
+Neither really knew how to write songs or what exactly they wanted to produce, but their articulate and driven creative minds began building the bones of MS MR. "We were pretty naïve about the process and because we didn't know each other, we didn't have to talk about our point of inspiration or what the songs were about," Plapinger says.

-"I can't handle more than one of this," Hersehenow says chuckling.
+"I can't handle more than one of this," Hersehenow laughs, referring to the relationship with his bandmate.

-"It's your best friend, your business partner, it's your brother, it is all the intensities of all your most important relationships rolled into one and that's a balance," explains Plapinger.
+"It's your best friend, your business partner, it's your brother, it is all the intensities of all your most important relationships rolled into one and that's [a lot to] balance," explains Plapinger.

-The first glimpse of the new album comes with the release of "Painted", a four minute thunderstorm of belting vocals, similar to that of Florence Welch, set against brilliant tempo cadence that includes horn and drum explosions, and in-your-face lyrical repetition.
-"Painted" adds to their catalog of indignant anthems like "Head Is Not My Home", "Bones", and "Think Of You."
+The first glimpse of the new album comes with the release of "Painted", a four minute thunderstorm of belting vocals, reminiscent of Florence & the Machine, set against brilliant tempo cadence that includes horn and drum explosions, and in-your-face lyrical repetition.
+"Painted" adds to their catalog of indignant anthems like "Head Is Not My Home," "Bones," and "Think Of You."

-From having their music featured on the runway by Tom Ford, to helping design a capsule collection for the New York fashion label Pyer Moss, to neon hair and jumpsuits, to spastic performances—MS MR's standout is striking.
+Beyond festival stages, their music has been featured on a Tom Ford runway and they haved helped design a capsule collection for the New York fashion label Pyer Moss.
+The neon hair and jumpsuits accentuate their spastic stage performances, creating a standout MS MR on a sartorial level.
 They've found a way to take all the scattered snowflakes in their head and form an icy snowball which stings instantly upon impact.
-They also know how to use their fashion sense to create an environment and now armed with a brand new lighting rig (which was used for the first time in Toronto last week), those spastic performances will be even more elevated.
+They also know how to use their fashion sense to create an on-stage atmosphere and now, armed with a brand new lighting rig (which was used for the first time in Toronto last week), those performances will be even more visually elevated.

-MS MR are part of multiple upcoming festivals including Lollapalooza and Osheaga.
+MS MR play several festivals this summer including Lollapalooza and Osheaga.